davemolk/fuzzyHelpers/README.md

         measured in ms
 ```
 ### note
 Go unfortunately doesn't preserve header order, so if that's important to you and what you're up to, you'll need to look elsewhere.
+Think of these headers as a starting point -- certainly better than nothing, but not a magic bullet.